D-Khodasevich/SLPCA/README.md

 sites can become a key issue in epigenetic clocks and other DNA methylation-derived predictors which often use only a small subset of CpG sites, usually ranging from a few dozen to a few hundred, to predict a trait.
-Recently, Higgens-Chen et al proposed training epigenetic clocks on the principal components generated from CpG-level data to overcome the limitations of relying on individual CpG sites.
+Recently, Higgins-Chen et al proposed training epigenetic clocks on the principal components generated from CpG-level data to overcome the limitations of relying on individual CpG sites.
 The PCA clocks were found to improve agreement between replicate samples,